kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Recent developments in the theory of thermodynamic uncertainty relations (TURs) and stochastic-representation unifications clarify an essential point: precision, dissipation, and distinguishability limits are geometric consequences of constrained information flow.
 These results fit naturally within the present constraint–eigenvalue framework, which generalizes their structure across physical, biological, cognitive, and sociotechnical regimes.

-Kwon & Lee's unified stochastic-representation framework[^70] shows that both classical and quantum Markovian dynamics admit a common underlying unraveling, from which all known TURs and kinetic uncertainty relations emerge as special cases.
+Kwon & Lee's unified stochastic-representation framework[^90] shows that both classical and quantum Markovian dynamics admit a common underlying unraveling, from which all known TURs and kinetic uncertainty relations emerge as special cases.
 Their formulation reveals that dissipation–precision tradeoffs arise from curvature in the probability flux manifold—an observation structurally identical to the angular and recursive curvature terms in the constraint functional $F[P]$ defined in Section 2.

-In this work, the $\alpha$-sector (isotropy) and the discrete $C_{2\times5}$-sector (decade symmetry) govern commensurability, transport, and resonance—mirroring the role of path-curvature bounds in stochastic TURs[^70][^71][^72][^73].
-Similarly, the $\beta$-sector produces a small-$\beta$ renormalization flow whose fixed point is the golden ratio, the scale-recursive analogue of the minimal distinguishability growth seen in quantum-speed-limit (QSL) bounds and precision-speed tradeoffs.
+In this work, the $\alpha$-sector (isotropy) and the discrete $C_{2\times5}$-sector (decade symmetry) govern commensurability, transport, and resonance—mirroring the role of path-curvature bounds in stochastic TURs[^90][^91][^92][^93].
+Similarly, the $\beta$-sector produces a small-$\beta$ renormalization flow whose fixed point is the golden ratio, the scale-recursive analogue of the minimal distinguishability growth seen in quantum-speed-limit (QSL) bounds and precision-speed tradeoffs[^94].

-Salazar's universal TUR for Petz $f$-divergences[^74] further demonstrates that all operational distinguishability measures reduce to weighted mixtures of $\chi^2$ divergences.
+Salazar's universal TUR for Petz $f$-divergences[^95] further demonstrates that all operational distinguishability measures reduce to weighted mixtures of $\chi^2$ divergences.
 This parallels the decomposition of the constraint functional into $\pi$-curvature, $\varphi$-curvature, and discrete 10-fold resonance: in both formalisms, the fundamental curvature modes define the irreducible contributions to precision cost.
 The $(\partial \ln P)^2$ terms in the functional play the same geometric role as the Fisher-information curvature terms underlying the $\chi^2$-based TUR basis.

 Taken together, these results show that TURs, QSLs, and generalized distinguishability bounds describe only one sector of a much broader informational geometry.
 The present constraint–eigenvalue theory extends the same principles beyond stochastic processes to encompass lattice transport phenomena, recursive scaling attractors, divisor-based coherence, dissipation hierarchies, and the organization of physical, biological, and cognitive systems.
 In this wider setting, $\pi$, $\varphi$, and 10 are the eigenvalues of competing curvature constraints.
 TURs and stochastic representations therefore appear as boundary cases of a universal variational structure governing information flow across all scales of organization.